patilajayv/git_assignment_HeroVired/README.md

 - To move file to staging state i have ran command git add .
 - git status to see file in in staging state
 - Then to commit file i used the command git commit -m "CalculatorPlus added" and git push
-- Then i merged the dev branch TO main branch with help github by creating pull request and merged the code to main branch
+- Then i merged the dev branch TO main branch with help GitHub by creating pull request and merged the code to main branch
 - Then i have created release with name of version 1
 - Then i have added keval as collaborator which goes username sting979
-- Then i have created new branch feature/sqrt from dev branch with help of github
+- Then i have created new branch feature/sqrt from dev branch with help of GitHub
 - Then to avail all branch i used git pull
 - For checking which on which branch i am used git branch
 - Then i switched branch feature/sqrt with help command git checkout feature/sqrt